In order to be able to connect, each device needs to be provisioned to the AWS IoT platform.

-Select the policy created above and then click on Register thing.
+Select the desired policy and then click on Register thing.

-A policy can also be attached to a certificate later on performing the following steps:
+A policy can also be attached to a certificate later on perforiming the following steps:

-Click on Actions in the top left section of the page and then click on Attach policy, select the policy that has been previously created and then press the Attach button.
+Click on Actions in the top left section of the page and then click on Attach policy, select the default policy previously created and then press the Attach button.